 Work Breakdown Structure WBS: Deliverables or a “To Do” List?

 The work breakdown structure (WBS) provides the foundation on which a project manager works.
-The PM uses the Work Breakdown Structure to control the project and the team.
+The PM uses the Work Breakdown Structure to control the project and the work of team.
 The WBS also provides the checkpoints against which the PM and the organization measure progress.

 Work Breakdown Structure WBS: Criteria

-Now let’s take that same assignment and make it work as part of a professionally done Work Breakdown Structure WBS.
-It has to meet a number of criteria to be included in our work breakdown structure.
+A professionally done Work Breakdown Structure WBS has to meet two criteria to be included in our work breakdown structure.

 - It has to tell the person doing the work what a good job is before they start, creating a clear performance expectation.

 - It has to be unambiguously measurable.
-We don’t want to have to have a meeting to decide whether we are done.
-Executives need hard-edged measures of project progress, which are not open to interpretation or word games.
+You don’t want to require a meeting to decide whether the task is done.
+You and the executives need hard-edged measures of project progress that are not open to interpretation or word games.

 Those two criteria sound simple but it is not easy to produce them.
 In fact, it’s one of the most difficult parts of the art of project management.
 You need to decide exactly what you want as the assignment’s end result and then convert that end result into a metric.